fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 Belize - No Ordinary Destination

-Within reach - a still unspoiled wild destination, brimming with life and diversity.
-Chock-a-block full of national parks, marine reserves and wildlife sanctuaries, Belize had embraced green initiatives and habitat protection efforts long before Eco became a buzz word.
+Central America's BEST KEPT SECRET - a still unspoiled wild destination, brimming with life and diversity.
+Full of national parks, marine reserves and wildlife sanctuaries, Belize embraced green initiatives and habitat protection efforts long before ECO became a buzz word.

 And It’s Our Playground

 And it’s all within reach.
-Within a matter of hours you can travel Inland to the largest remaining tracts of undisturbed rainforest in all of Central America are a treasure-house of tropical biodiversity.
-Our experience is enriched by the Mayan people who have lived in this land for thousands of years.
+Within a matter of hours you can travel inland to the largest remaining tracts of undisturbed rainforest in all of Central America - a treasure-trove of tropical biodiversity.
+Our experience is enriched by the Mayan people who have lived on this land for thousands of years.

 Icon separator